Haribo: 2000-present

 Haribo-Holding GmbH & Co.
 KG was then re-established.
 The Paul Riegel Family Holding and the Hans Riegel Holding, which were newly founded for this occasion, each have a half stake.
 At the same time, two intermediate holding companies were created below the new parent company to bundle the German business on the one hand and the international business on the other.
 Hans-Guido (* ~1966), Paul Riegel's son from his first marriage, became, like his father, managing director for production and technology alongside his uncle Hans, who continued to look after marketing and sales.
 Hans-Arndt (* ~1968), Paul Riegel's son from his second marriage, took over the chairmanship of a new four-member supervisory board.
 Long-time employee Andreas Nickenig (* ~1968), who was considered Hans Riegel's foster son and got along well with Paul's sons of the same age, also had a strong role in managing the foreign business.

-Hans Riegel died during recovery following the removal of a brain tumour on 15 October 2013.
-His position was filled by the Hans Riegel Foundation, which was created in 1987 and is now headed by Reinhard Schneider, authorized representative and also a long-time employee of Hans Riegel.

-Present

-Haribo employs around 7,000 people at four plants in Germany and ten more in other European countries.
-As of June 2003, Haribo products were distributed in more than a hundred countries.
-In 2008, the Federal Cartel Office initiated proceedings against the company and other confectionery manufacturers for illegal price fixing.
-In 2012, the Federal Cartel Office imposed a fine of a total of 2.4 million euros on Haribo and a responsible sales employee.
-The reason was anti-competitive agreements with competing companies in which information on negotiations with retailers were exchanged.

-Relocation of the company headquarters

-Since 2005, there has been public speculation about the company's plans to relocate the Bonn location with its 1,300 employees because expansion are no longer possible there.
-The Rhineland-Palatinate town of Gelsdorf (community of Grafschaft) and its North Rhine-Westphalian neighboring town of Rheinbach were discussed as new locations.
+The company headquarters remained in the Kessenich district of Bonn until, in May 2018, it was relocated to the municipality of Grafschaft in Rhineland-Palatinate.
+Bonn continues to be a production location.
+Public speculation about the company's plans to relocate the Bonn location with its 1,300 employees had been going on since 2005 because expansion was no longer possible there.
+The Rhineland-Palatinate town of Gelsdorf (community of Grafschaft) and its North Rhine-Westphalian neighboring town of Rheinbach were discussed at the time as new locations.

-In April 2018, the company moved its head office from Bonn to Grafschaft.
-Some factory capacity remained in Bonn.